Aug1998/inclusion-test/README.md

-This project is a test App for Xometry
+This project is a test App for Inclusion